 Does your schedule seem too full?
 Are you wondering how you’re going to survive the upcoming school year?
 That’s me.
-With seven school-aged kids I’m trying to figure out what we can add.
+This year, I have three school-aged kids still at home, but I’ve had as many as eight at one time and I’m trying to figure out what we can add.
 I’m also re-evaluating what needs to be cut.
 God has given each of us 24 hours, and if things are too crazy-busy, it’s a sign something needs to change.
 And we’re the only ones who can do it.

 1. Cut out anything you said YES to because of guilt…